Integralist/integralist.co.uk/content/posts/client-cert-authentication.md

 For the `ca.crt` generation I pretty much entered `.` (which means 'no value') for all details.
 The only exception was the `Common Name` field which I entered 'TheCA' (so I could recognise it as the 'ca', just in case I needed to inspect the certificate)

+> [!NOTE]
-> Note: all of these commands I ran inside of the `docker-nginx/certs` folder to make it easier later on to mount them as a volume into my Docker containers
+> all of these commands I ran inside of the `docker-nginx/certs` folder to make it easier later on to mount them as a volume into my Docker containers

 Next we'll create the server key along with a CSR (Certificate Signing Request) which the CA will use to generate the server's certificate: